nitin-gogroup/gogroup-GEO/html-mds/gogroup/en/about-go-group.html.md

 - An unwavering belief in entrepreneurs who build for the long term

 Our founders came together at Fab.com, the fastest growing tech unicorn of its time.

-## Our Mission
-We are the home for building enduring businesses.
-Following this guiding principle, we continue to support and empower entrepreneurs in building excellent digital products and scaling them for the long run.

 ---